Rectal tenesmus, or tenesmus, is a feeling of being unable to empty the large bowel of stool, even if there is nothing left to expel.

 - whole grains

 - nuts and seeds

-Not drinking enough water and other fluids is known to cause dehydration, a risk factor for constipation.
-Staying hydrated with water will help keep the stool soft, making it easier to pass.
+A low intake of water and other fluids can lead to dehydration, which is a risk factor for constipation.
+Staying hydrated by drinking plenty of water will help keep the stool soft, making it easier to pass.

-Staying active can help to regulate activity in the intestines and help your body to establish a regular bowel movement schedule.
+Regular exercise can help regulate activity in the intestines and encourage the body to establish a regular bowel movement schedule.

 IBD and its symptoms tend to flare up during periods of high stress.
-Managing stress may help keep symptoms of this condition at bay, or it may even help to maintain remission of IBD.
+Managing stress may help prevent a flare.

-Techniques such as meditation, deep breathing exercises, and progressive muscle relaxation are all effective stress management tools.
+Techniques such as meditation, deep breathing exercises, and progressive muscle relaxation can all help manage stress.